divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 16 - Wednesday | In class work #
-I finished creating the `Spike` class while working on level 4, the first level to use spikes.
+I finished creating the `Spike` class while working on level 4.
 Player death and respawning has also been fully accounted for.

 ### Things Added:
  - All of level 4